We are now able to deliver to Ireland via our Amazon shop with the rest of Europe to follow shortly.

 Cire Trudon is the oldest candle company in the world and from my experience, they make the best candles having spent nearly 400 years perfecting them.

-I started buying their candles around fifteen years ago when a particular fragrance - Spiritus Sancti evoked powerful childhood memories of the incense burner my Greek Orthodox mother used to carry aloft around the house.
+I started buying their candles around twenty years ago when a particular fragrance - Spiritus Sancti evoked powerful childhood memories of the incense burner my Greek Orthodox mother used to carry aloft around the house.
 I burnt the largest, 3kg Grand Bougie, version of this fragrance at Christmas time and even when it came to its end five years later, the fragrance was still as strong.
 That can’t be said for most other candles that skimp on perfume, the most expensive ingredient.
 Up to 14% of the volume in a Cire Trudon candle is premium quality fragrance which partly explains the premium price.

 Claude Trudon started selling candles in Rue Saint Honore - Paris in 1643, the year Louis XIV (The Sun King) was crowned King of France at the age of 4.
 He is still Europe’s longest reigning Monarch, at 72 years, with Queen Elizabeth II in fourth place just now at 69+ years.